Academic

 Bookable Project Rooms: Koerner Library Research Commons

-The Research Commons’ in Koerner Library (1958 Main Mall) has several project rooms, bookable through the Library Room Booking System.
-Groups of two or more UBC graduate students, faculty, or librarians can book these Project Rooms (Rm 454, 456, 496, 499, 553, and 555) in Koerner Library for research-related work.
-Each Project Room includes whiteboards, touchscreen control an
+The Research Commons’ in Koerner Library (1958 Main Mall) has several project rooms (Rm 454, 456, 495, 496, 499, 553, and 555) bookable through the Library Room Booking System, to study and work in a private space.
+Use of rooms is restricted to UBC graduate students and faculty, and your UBC card is needed for entry.
+Each Project Room includes whiteboards, touchscreen control

 Library Research Commons, UBC Library